-Using the DAQ Log in MCC
+Using the DAQ Log in Chloros

 This page describes how to use the DAQ log in post processing

-Light Sensor Reflectance Calibration Corrections (S Models)
+Light Sensor Reflectance Corrections (S Models)

 As the light changes the spectrometer inside the DAQ-A-S models will record the changing light spectrum.
 Measurement values range from 340-1010nm, at every 5nm increment.